 Many are unsure about their religion’s stance on organ, eye and tissue donation.
-While specific beliefs differ, all major religions in the U.S. support or encourage donation as a person's final act of love and charity in the world.
+While specific beliefs differ, all major religions in the United States support or encourage donation as a person's final act of love and charity in the world.

 To read more on a specific religion's view on donation, please use the links below.

-Roman Catholics view organ and tissue donation as an act of charity and love.
+Catholics view organ, eye and tissue donation as an act of charity and love.
 Transplants are morally and ethically acceptable to the Vatican.

-There is definite evidence for Christian support of organ donation.
-We can choose to donate our organs to save the lives of many people.
-The decision to donate at the end of life is the beginning of healing for many others.
-Healing and saving life is a great gift.
+There is definite evidence for Christian support of organ, eye and tissue donation.
+They can choose to donate to save the lives of many people.
+The decision to donate at the end of life is the beginning of healing for many others according to Christianity.

-There is no prohibition in the Bahá’í Faith on organ donation.
+There is no prohibition in the Bahá’í Faith regarding organ, eye and tissue donation.
 It is a matter left to the individual conscience.

 UNITED CHURCH OF CHRIST

-"United Church of Christ people, churches, and agencies are extremely and overwhelmingly supportive of organ sharing,” writes the Rev. Jay Lintner, director, Washington Office of the United Church of Christ Office for Church in Society.
-Similarly, any organized effort to get the General Synod delegates or individual churches to sign organ donation cards would meet with generally positive responses.
+"United Church of Christ people, churches and agencies are extremely and overwhelmingly supportive of organ sharing,” writes the Rev. Jay Lintner, director, Washington Office of the United Church of Christ Office for Church in Society.
+Similarly, any organized effort to get the General Synod delegates or individual churches to sign organ, eye and tissue donation cards would meet with generally positive responses.

 UNITED METHODIST CHURCH

-The United Methodists, as with several religions, believe that organ and tissue donation is an act of charity and that preserving life takes precedence over any beliefs that govern the treatment of the dead.
+The United Methodists, as with several religions, believe that organ, eye and tissue donation is an act of charity and that preserving life takes precedence over any beliefs that govern the treatment of those who have passed away.